roadfire/NiceThings/README.md

 > A UITableViewCell object with the associated reuse identifier.
 This method always returns a valid cell.

 This is nicer than checking for nil and instantiating a new cell.

+## Show Build Durations in Xcode

+Because sometimes you want to time your build without `xcodebuild`.
+Just run this command in your Terminal:

+`defaults write com.apple.dt.Xcode ShowBuildOperationDuration YES`